Lake Superior Photography Workshop for Women | October 4-7, 2026

-• Group Size: Maximum of 10 women.
+• Group Size: Maximum 10 women

 women's photography workshops Ontario, Lake Superior photography retreat, photography workshop